Labrador Health

 Grade DC3 = Severe osteoarthritis and significant alteration of bone tissue.

-- There sterilization has become over the last 20 years a pcommon practice and highly recommended by veterinarians.
-It is unfortunately common to see as soon as the puppy is vaccinated at 3 months, veterinarians offer sterilization before the first heat for young females and sterilization of the male before puberty.
+- There sterilization has become over the last 20 years a pcommon rat and highly recommended by veterinarians.
+It is unfortunately common to see, from the booster vaccination of the puppy at 3 months, veterinarians proposing sterilization before the first heat for young females and sterilization of the male before puberty.

 Sterilization should not be automatic!

-Today it is recommended wait for growth to end, that puberty has passed and that hormones can allow normal development, in particular of organs such as the vulva which, if it is malformed, leads to vulvitis or chronic vaginitis but also of the skeleton.
-A causal link has been demonstrated on the increase in the percentage of dogs with elbow dysplasia for puppies sterilized too early.
+Today it is recommended to wait for the end of growth, that puberty has passed and that hormones can allow normal development, particularly of organs such as the vulva, which if malformed leads to chronic vulvitis or vaginitis but also of the skeleton.
+A cause and effect link has been demonstrated for the increase in the percentage of dogs affected by elbow dysplasia for puppies sterilized too early.

-It is therefore better wait for the 2nd or even the 3rd heat before considering sterilization of the female dog.
+It is therefore better wait until the 2nd or even 3rd heat before considering sterilization of the female dog.

-Moreover, the mental maturity of dogs go through steroid hormones.
-Early sterilization can therefore reduce the learning phases of the Labrador.
+Furthermore, the mental maturity of dogs pass through steroid hormones.
+Early sterilization can therefore reduce the Labrador's learning phases.

 Sterilization can also result in: